MontiCore/montiarc/README.md

 <img src="pics/elevatorExample.PNG" alt="drawing" height="400px"/>

 In MontiArc, architectures are described as component and connector systems in which autonomously acting components perform computations.
-Communication between components is regulated by connectors between the components’ interfaces, which are stable and build up by typed, directed ports.
+Communication between components is regulated by connectors between the components’ interfaces, which are stable and built up by typed, directed ports.
 Components are either atomic or composed of connected subcomponents.
-Atomic components yield behavior descriptions in the form of embedded time-synchronous port automata, or via integration of handcrafted code.
-For composed components the behavior emerges from the behavior of their subcomponents.
+Atomic components yield behavior descriptions in the form of embedded time-synchronous port automata or via integration of handcrafted code.
+For composed components, the behavior emerges from the behavior of their subcomponents.

 # Installation